Entrepreneurs predict China could catch up with US in investment, innovation

 The forum was organized by Silicon Dragon, a Silicon Valley-based group providing insights to tech innovation centers.

-The event, drawing over 200 entrepreneurs and venture capitalists, was aimed at exploring investment opportunities in China and the United States.
+The event which drew over 200 entrepreneurs and venture capitalists, was aimed at exploring investment opportunities in China and the US.

-Hans Tung, managing partner of venture capital firm GGV Capital, said over the past decade, Chinese e-commerce has become an industry leader, both domestically and globally.
+Hans Tung, managing partner of venture capital firm GGV Capital, said over the past decade, Chinese e-commerce sector has become a leader domestically and globally.

 Super apps, better service and higher efficiency driven by the go-and-get-it attitude of giants like Alibaba, Meituan and Xiaomi might spearhead a new growth wave, which would enable China to surpass the United States, Tung said.